Categories

 Very true: my Bond is Moore.
 Love the suave, tongue-in-cheeck approach, tough interestingly my favourite Bond flick is For Your Eyes Only, where Bond returned to a far colder and brutal style as compared to some of the Buck Rogers antics of the previous installments.

-It helps that I really don't think the novels were all that interesting (although I read 'em all ).
+It helps that I really don't think the novels were all that interesting (although I read 'em all smile ).
 Rather blah penny-detectives without much sense of literary style, plot or finesse.

 If you do like the novels I can perfectly understand a penchant for Connery or Craig, though.